Truchet tiling

 In information visualization and graphic design, Truchet tiles are square tiles decorated with patterns that are not rotationally symmetric.
 When placed in a square tiling of the plane, they can form varied patterns, and the orientation of each tile can be used to visualize information associated with the tile's position within the tiling.

 Truchet tiles were first described in a 1704 memoir by Sébastien Truchet entitled "Mémoire sur les combinaisons", and were popularized in 1987 by Cyril Stanley Smith.

 Variations

 Contrasting triangles

-The tile originally studied by Truchet is split along the diagonal into two triangles of contrasting colors.
-The tile has four possible orientations.
+The tiles originally studied by Truchet are split along the diagonal into two triangles of contrasting colors.
+The tiles have four possible orientations.

 Some examples of surface filling made tiling such a pattern.